adopt-liveview/adopt-liveview/priv/pages/2024/04-09-slots-with-attributes-en_US.md

 ---

-In our previous class we used the `<.hero>` component twice.
+In the previous lesson we used the `<.hero>` component twice.
 Let's say that on the home page we would like the title to be more eye-catching.
 How to pass attributes to slots?

 ## Really understanding what slots are

-To understand what we are about to do you first need to understand how slots work internally.
-You may have already noticed that since we render slots using `@slot_name` variables this means that slots are nothing more than special assigns.
+To understand what we are about to do first you need to understand how slots work internally.
+You may have already noticed that since we render slots using `@slot_name` assigns this means that slots are nothing more than special assigns.
 Every `@slot_name` is necessarily a list.
 If you go to your component and use `<%= inspect(@slot_name) %>` you will see something like:

 ```elixir
 [%{inner_block: #Function<2.32079264/2 in IndexLive.render/1>, __slot__: :nome_do_slot}]
 ```

-That is, secretly slots are lists of maps that contain a HEEx render function in the `__iner_block__` property and the slot name in the `__slot__` property.
-That said, nothing prevents you from using the same slot multiple times on the same component.
+Secretly slots are lists of maps that contain a HEEx render function in the `__inner_block__` property and the slot name in the `__slot__` property.
+That being said nothing prevents you from using the same slot multiple times on the same component.

 ```elixir
 <.hero>